christopherreay/thisEqualsThat_frontEnd/README.md

 The pipeline is designed to be pluggable, extensible, etc. all the buzz words.
 Basically the project caters for coder/designers looking to create novel ways of presenting and interacting with data, so that they in turn can cater for individuals and organisations engaged in social informatics, who can in turn empower social groups, community organisations, political discourse, news publishers, manufacturers, etc.

 #### Presentation of Fields
-By default, the base code presents all input fields defined by a blueprint, in random order (since they are python dict keys), with their computer readable names (the python dict keys), and a slider, select list or input box as a control.
+By default, the base code presents:
+* all input fields defined by a blueprint, each in a row
+* in random order (since they are python dict keys)
+* with their computer readable names (the python dict keys)
+* a slider, select list or input box as a control
+  * the slider input style also has an input box to allow typing of specific values
+* display of the unit for the field

+Any manipulation of the input field values is immediately sent to the Architect, which performs calculations and returns the results.
+Changes that take place before the Architect returns the values are placed in a queue, and sent one by one, each sending waiting for the Architect to return the new values In general (not necessarily) the results returned from the Architect cause the SVG Visualisation to update.

 #### SVG Visualisation Component
-The SVG Visualisation component provides major functionality for visual.tools
+The SVG Visualisation Component provides major functionality for visual.tools

 > Dyanmically generates, in real time, 2.5D, SVG Infographics